 A Session Border Controller (SBC) is a network element used to protect SIP-based VoIP networks.
-As with all technologies, VoIP (Voice over Internet Protocol) telephony is associated with a number of challenges, including in particular the security of the IP telephony infrastructure.
+As with all technologies, VoIP (Voice over Internet Protocol) or Voice over New Radio (VoNR) telephony is associated with a number of challenges, including in particular the security of the IP telephony infrastructure.

 As many communications service providers move completely from analog or ISDN to VoIP over the next few years, companies will need to establish SBCs to protect their networks.
 Basically, you can think of SBCs as a firewall for your VoIP telephone system or VoIP voice portal.